-- 1.1 This document sets out the policy rules that govern the granting of domain name licences in the open second level domains (2LDs) in the .au domain. - 1.2 The policy rules are based on the existing Domain Name Eligibility and Allocation Policy Rules for Open Second Level Domains (2LDs) (2002-07) and include the final recommendations of auDA's Name Policy Review Panel.
-The Panel's November 2004 report was approved by the auDA Board on 22 November 2004. - 1.3 The policy rules set out in this document do not have retrospective effect.
+- 1.1 This document sets out the policy rules that govern the granting of domain name licences in the open second level domains (2LDs) in the .au domain. - 1.2 The policy rules are based on the existing Domain Name Eligibility and Allocation Policy Rules for Open Second Level Domains (2LDs) (2005-01) and include the final recommendations of auDA's 2007 Names Policy Panel.
+The Panel's final report was approved by the auDA Board on 10 December 2007. - 1.3 The policy rules set out in this document do not have retrospective effect.
 Domain name licences that were granted before implementation of this policy will be 'grandfathered' and the registrant will be entitled to renew the licence provided that there has been no change in the registrant's circumstances that affects their eligibility to hold the domain name licence.
 For example, if the registrant of a com.au domain name no longer holds the registered business name that they used as a basis for licensing the domain name in the first place.